mila-iqia/ptera/README.md

     print(results.check_saturation)
 ```

-The interface is a bit different from the Mandelbrot example, because in this example the function we are calling, `fit`, is not decorated with `@ptera`.
+The interface is a bit different from the Mandelbrot example, because in this example the function we are calling, `fit`, is not decorated with `@tooled`.
 This is fine, however, because the overlay (which also has methods like `use`, `tweak`, etc.) will apply to everything that's going on inside the `with` block, and the data accumulated by the various listeners and plugins will be put in the `results` data structure.

 ## Overlays